Can You Drink Coffee With Intermittent Fasting? And Other Acceptable Liquids

 5. Apple Cider Vinegar

 Apple cider vinegar is like a superfood tonic.
-It has so many health benefits, including helping regulate blood sugar, decreasing the need for insulin, improving digestion, and helping a fatty liver (6).
+It has so many health benefits, including helping regulate blood sugar, decreasing the need for Fat Storing Hormone, improving digestion, and helping a fatty liver (5).
 This makes it one of the best intermittent fasting liquids.
 Choose a high-quality brand.
 I like Bragg's organic, raw apple cider vinegar.

 Combine apple cider vinegar with some water and drink it daily for all its amazing health effects.
 You'll find my thoughts on when to take apple cider vinegar in this video.